bsmahi/in28minutes.github.io/_posts/2020-04-21-Kubernetes.md

 - Why Kubernetes is Popular?
 - Understanding Kubernetes Architecture
 - Role of Docker in Kubernetes
-- How to configure Kubernetes Cluster in Google Cloud
+- How to create and configure Kubernetes Cluster in Google Cloud
 - How to deploy Hello World Rest API Image in Kubernetes Cluster
 - Tools/Plugins used in Kubernetes
 - Kubernetes Commands